-- Sub-Acute Care Services.
-CPMC shall work with SFDPH and other hospital operators in good faith, but without assuming any obligation to expend funds or other resources, to develop specific proposals for providing sub-acute care services in San Francisco, and to present such proposals to the Health Commission by June 30, 2013. - Construction of St. Luke's Hospital.
-The Hospital Commitment and Completion of Construction of the St. Luke's Hospital are described in the Agreement.
+- f.
+As used herein, "Innovation Fund Balance" means the amount that is equal to the Innovation Fund adjusted to reflect: (i) increases by investment earnings; and (ii) decreases by investment losses, disbursements to health care providers and Allowable Costs, as defined in the Innovation Fund Agreement. - 4.
+Sub-Acute Care Services.
+CPMC shall work with SFDPH and other hospital operators in good faith, but without assuming any obligation to expend funds or other resources, to develop specific proposals for providing sub-acute care services in San Francisco, and to present such proposals to the Health Commission by June 30, 2014, or such date as the participating hospitals and the Health Commission determine.

+5. Hospitals at the St. Luke's and Cathedral Hill Campus.